ansys/pymapdl/doc/source/index.rst

         :ref:`ref_using_standard_install`, :ref:`ref_pymapdl_installation`,
         and :ref:`ref_launch_pymapdl`.

+    .. jinja:: main_toctree

+        {% if build_examples %}
         .. grid-item-card:: :fa:`gears` See some PyMAPDL usage examples
             :link: ref_examples
             :link-type: ref

             In our :ref:`ref_examples` section, you
             can find a great collection of PyMAPDL user cases.
+        {% endif %}

     .. grid-item-card:: :fa:`book-open-reader` Use the different library modules
         :link: ref_user_guide